mmbman/Katagiri/1982-12-01-Blue-Cliff-Record-Case-36-Talk-1.md

 **Katagiri**: But I don’t think so.
 [It’s the] same thing as climbing the mountains.

-(Transcriber’s Note: At this point, an earlier part of the recording is repeated for some reason.
-The remainer of the talk seems to be lost.)
+*(Archive Issue: At this point, an earlier part of the recording is repeated for some reason.
+The remainer of the talk seems to be lost.)*

 ####  1:15:57 end of recording.